ClojureBridge/tones/curriculum/00-starting-from-scratch.md

 Staring from scratch
 ---------------------

-If you have cloned out github repository, https://github.com/ClojureBridge/tones, it has a project already setup.
+If you have cloned github repository, https://github.com/ClojureBridge/tones, it has a project already setup.
 You can start by evaluating a file, `play.clj`.

 However, starting from scratch, in another words, starting from creating a project, would be a good training to get yourself familiarize to a Clojure application.

 This document explains how to create a project that uses [Overtone](https://github.com/overtone/overtone).